 America owes a debt of gratitude to our military spouses, and we can never repay you for all that you do.
 However, we can, and we will give you the opportunities you deserve.”

 Jennifer Korn, a special assistant to the president, told reporters the issue is personal to her as a Marine Corps spouse who at times in her career had been unemployed or underemployed.
 She said, “It is really important that the commander-in-chief not only have the backs of our service members but also have the backs of our military spouses.”
 She added, “As a federal government if we are going to be working with the private sector and asking others to hire military spouses, we need to lead by example.”
-There is no doubt that with the executive order President Trump signed he is leading by example, he is strengthening our military, and he is Making America Great Again.We value your comments!
-Please weigh in on our comment section below.
+There is no doubt that with the executive order President Trump signed he is leading by example, he is strengthening our military, and he is Making America Great Again.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com